sudarshanReddykurri/Login-Form/README.md

 ## Simple PHP/MySQL Login Form

+### Description:
-Description: A simple login form with functional user registration.
+A simple login form with functional user registration.
 The login and registration pages pull data from a MySQL database which stores the information provided upon account creation.
 All passwords are __hashed__ & __salted__  before being stored in the table.

+### Usage:

-Licence:
+### Licence:

 Copyright (C) 2011 by Jason Lennstrom